-The funding policy of the Fund, mandated by statute, is to have contributions sufficient to amortize the unfunded liability over the 30-year period ending December 31, 2042.
-For Fiscal 2018, employer contributions come from a property tax levied by the Chicago Park District equal to the total amount of contributions made by employees in the calendar year two years prior to the year of the levy, multiplied by 1.1.
+The funding policy of the Fund, adopted by the Board, is to have contributions sufficient to amortize the unfunded liability over the 30-year period ending December 31, 2042.
+However, the actual amount of employer contributions each year is set by statute.
+For Fiscal 2019, actual employer contributions come from a property tax levied by the Chicago Park District equal to the total amount of contributions made by employees in the calendar year two years prior to the year of the levy, multiplied by 1.1.
 The 1.1 factor is known as the tax multiple.

-The funding methods mandated by the Illinois Pension Code are insufficient to avoid insolvency, and without a change, the Fund is in imminent danger of insolvency and the assets are projected to be depleted in the next ten years (during 2027).
-We strongly recommend an actuarial funding method that targets 100% funding with payments at least covering interest on the unfunded actuarial accrued and a portion of the principal balance.
+The employer contributions mandated by the Illinois Pension Code are insufficient to avoid insolvency, and without a change, the Fund is in imminent danger of insolvency and the assets are projected to be depleted in the next eight years (during 2026).
+Segal strongly recommends an actuarial funding method that targets 100% funding of the actuarial accrued liability.
+Generally, this implies payments that are ultimately at least enough to cover normal cost, interest on the unfunded actuarial accrued liability and the principal balance.
 If the Fund becomes insolvent, the employer will be required to make contributions on a "pay as you go" basis, which means the employer would have to pay all benefits as they become due.